-The proposal would result in an overall change in character from open and rural residential lifestyle to one that is denser and more suburban in nature.
-The receiving environment is to maintain aspects of openness through the incorporation of stormwater and open space reserves, alongside pedestrian and cyclist networks.
+The receiving environment will maintain aspects of openness in the public realm through the incorporation of stormwater and open space reserves, alongside pedestrian and cyclist networks.
 These will also provide connectivity and accessibility throughout the wider site, and surrounding development.
 Management of fencing and bulk and location of the development will also help create a sense of openness surrounding the development boundary.
 The highest likely effects after mitigation will be experienced by those residential properties closest to the proposal, along Hamptons and Birchs Road.
 Though there is a change from rural to suburban, from this location the effects are minor as the proposal will appear as a natural extension of existing and future development.
 Views from surrounding residents are currently screened through existing mature vegetation and fencing surrounding their dwellings resulting in Minor to Less than Minor effects.
-Motorists have a temporary view of the development and are anticipated to expect change in land from rural to suburban as they travel to/from Prebbleton township.
+Motorists have a temporary view of the development and are anticipated to expect change in land from rural to suburban, especially with the development of childcare and commercial area, as they travel to/from Prebbleton township.
 Effects for motorists are considered Less than Minor to Indiscernible.
 Pedestrians and cyclists are also anticipated to expect change in land use as they travel between Lincoln and Prebbleton, resulting in Minor to Less than Minor effects.